crl2161-beep/OdysseyAI/README.md

 **Platform:** Palantir Foundry
 **Duration:** July 2025 – Sept.
 2025

-OdysseyAI is a tool to help guide users through an interactive reading of Ancient Greek texts.
-Features Professor Mentor, the AI who trains your reading fluency through active prediction and contextual understanding.
-Users may select lines of text of the object table and ask questions.
-Mentor draws from a structured ontology object containing the complete lexical, morphological, and syntactic features, for each line as well as next-token prompts, and teaching notes.
-The goal of this application is to better align Classical language learning with natural language acquistion.
+OdysseyAI guides users through interactive readings of Ancient Greek texts.
+It features Professor Mentor, an AI that trains reading fluency through active prediction and contextual understanding.
+Users can select lines from the object table and ask questions.
+Mentor uses a structured ontology object with complete lexical, morphological, and syntactic features for each line, as well as next-token prompts and teaching notes.
+The application's goal is to better align Classical language learning with natural language acquisition.
 ---

 ## Features